emissary-ingress/emissary/reference/idp-support/uaa.md

 ## Configure Filter and FilterPolicy

-Configure you OAuth `Filter` and `FilterPolicy` with the following:
+Configure your OAuth `Filter` and `FilterPolicy` with the following:

    Use the id (ambassador) and secret (CLIENT_SECRET) from step 1 to configure the OAuth `Filter`.